THREE OF MY FAVORITE FOLKTALES

 Mary Joan Gearson

+gifts, taking more than they needed to satisfy their hunger.
 Why Mosquitoes Buzz in People's Ears: A West African Tale

 Verna Aardema